Rusteam/brand_recognition/README.md

 ##### Network architecture

-Best results were obtained by using pretrained VGG-16 and 2 fully-connected classification layers Mobilenet, ResNet50, Inception were also used.
+Best results were obtained by using pretrained VGG-16 and 2 fully-connected classification layers.
+Mobilenet, ResNet50, Inception were also tested.

 A custom convnet with 5 convolution layers (and blocks with 2 convolutions and 1 pooling) and 2 fully-connected classification layers was also tried.